-According to the National Retail Federation, holiday sales is expected to increase by 3.7% to $630.5 billion compared to last year’s 4.1% growth.
-The average increase in holiday sales for the past 10 years is 2.5%.
-The average American consumer’s budget for holiday gifts ring in at h$805 with holiday shoppers planning to spend an average $463 on family members, up from $458 last year and the highest in survey history.
+According to the National Retail Federation, holiday sales is expected to increase by 4.3% to 4.8% to between $717.45 billion to $720.89 billion in overall spending.
+That’s a pretty big jump compared to annual increases of about 3.9% annually.
+The average American consumer’s budget for holiday gifts ring in at $805.
 It will take the average American until May to pay off Christmas bills.
-That leaves you only 7 months before you begin charging Christmas 2016’s gifts to your cards again.
+That leaves you only 7 months before you begin charging Christmas 2019’s gifts to your cards again.

 If you do not want to wait until May to watch those charges drop off your credit cards, begin implementing my post holiday debt reduction plan now!

 If you continue to use your credit card, not only will it take you longer to get rid of the holiday debt, but, you will also pay more interest to do so.
 Stop adding to the debt by paying cash when you can and by delaying purchases.